ahalhed/RedSquirrelMicrobiome/README.md

 The remaining files in the scripts folder are a combination of shell and R scripts; corresponding scripts have the same naming but different extensions.
 All of these files, with the exception *rs-q2.sh*, are post-QIIME2 analysis in R.

 ### Plots
 In addition to STDOUT, discussed below, most scripts output a variety of figures corresponding to different steps of the analysis.
-The labelling of these files is consistent with the type of plot, microbial community (full (no added label), core, or rare), and grid/year combination.
+The labelling of these files is consistent with the type of plot, microbial community (full (no added label), core, or rare (non-core)), and grid/year combination.

 ### Output files
 Files labelled with the ".out" extension are text files containing the STDOUT from all SHARCNET batch jobs.
 These files are named according to the grid/year combination whose spatial analysis STDOUT is contained within the file and for the SHARCNET job number.

+### Data files
+These are small data files generated as part of some analyses.
+An OTU table used in the analyses is in this folder.